Ouroboros42/snewpdag-fastlike/docs/Running-Trials.md

 ```bash
 make testfastlike TEST_CONF=simple-poly
 ```
 This should simulate 2 alerts, for only 2 detectors.
-The output files should appear in [output/](../output/) in a time-stamped directory.
+The output files should appear in [output/](../output/) in a time-stamped directory (run `make cleanout` to empty the output directory if it gets full).

 To run more configurable trials, use [runtest.sh](../snewpdag/data/fastlike/runtest.sh).